Alright, so you’ve dreamed up your perfect Holyoke Maxi Dress or Skirt and acquired your fabric and buttons. Let’s get this show on the road!

 - My hips are several inches smaller than the body measurement: It’s up to you whether you want to grade down.
 You could sew up your garment and then decide to take it in if the skirt looks too full for your liking.
 Alternatively, you could grade down by taking the difference between the two sizes’ finished garment measurements for the hips, dividing that number by four, and subtracting that from the skirt side front (#5) and skirt side back (#14) at the side seams.

 - My hips are several inches larger than the body measurement: Take a look at the finished garment measurements for the hips in your size.
 There may be enough ease there that you could stick with the size and still get a beautifully flowy Holyoke!
-If you decide you do want to grade up, take the difference between the two sizes’ finished garment measurements for the hips, dividing that number by four, and subtracting that from the skirt side front (#5) and skirt side back (#14) at the side seams.
+If you decide you do want to grade up, take the difference between the two sizes’ finished garment measurements for the hips, dividing that number by four, and adding that to the skirt side front (#5) and skirt side back (#14) at the side seams.

 Please note that if you grade down in the waist, you should check that you can still fit the waist over your bust since the Holyoke is meant to be pulled on over your head.
 If not, you may want to add a size zipper or make the faux button placket a real button placket.